Tiger4Code/Mastering-Timeseries-Analysis-and-Forecasting/README.md

 Welcome to the repository for **Mastering Time-Series Analysis & Forecasting**, a YouTube series dedicated to providing in-depth, hands-on tutorials for time-series analysis and forecasting using Python.
 This repository contains the Jupyter Notebooks for each episode of the series, organized by episode number.

 ### YouTube Playlist:
-The series is available on YouTube.
+The series is available on YouTube (@Tiger4Code).
 You can watch all episodes in the playlist below:

 [Mastering Time-Series Analysis & Forecasting Playlist](https://www.youtube.com/playlist?list=PLVaP8SbYAAitZdhEU_rB-IpXsKSo0OAll)